Amplitude Ratios and Neural Network Quantum States: Amplitude Ratios

 One can object that the above comparison is rather unfair, because AR computes the amplitude ratio to a high degree of precision with a single query, while PCOND can only do so query-efficiently to $1/poly(n)$ additive error.
 We strengthen the above lemma to separation from a version of high-precision PCOND that can query for ratios of Born distribution as follows: \begin{lemma} AR is stronger than a version of \textnormal{PCOND} that can query ratios of Born distributions to machine precision. \end{lemma} \begin{proof} First, this version of PCOND can be simulated by AR by squaring all amplitude ratio queries.
 Let $\psi = \frac{1}{\sqrt{2}}\left( \right)$ and $\phi = \frac{1}{\sqrt{2}}\left( \right)$ and note that:

-which can be computed with $8$ AR queries.
-All possible ratio queries to the Born distribution that can be made by this version of PCOND evaluate to $1$.
-This stronger PCOND access model therefore cannot evaluate the overlap of $\psi$ and $\phi$. \end{proof}
+which can be computed with $2$ AR queries.
+The states have the same, uniform, Born distributions, so all PCOND ratio queries evaluate to $1$.
+The PCOND therefore cannot evaluate the overlap of $\psi$ and $\phi$.
+The PCOND access model therefore cannot evaluate the overlap of $\psi$ and $\phi$. \end{proof}

 \paragraph{Summary} Results of Sec.~\ref{Sec:ARvsSQ} can be summarized as :

 since PCOND access is separated from sampling access to a Born distribution of a wavefunction by Tab~\ref{tab:Cannone_results}, AR is separated from PCOND access by Lemma~\ref{Lemma:PCOND_vs_AR}, and SQ is \emph{almost surely} (that's why the star) separated from AR by Theorems~\ref{Thm:CT_AR} and~\ref{Thm:AR_vs_SQ}.
 By separation, we mean that there exists at least one problem that can be query efficiently solved by one of the classes, but not by the other.